Maurojr1977/LD/README.md

 Auto XP Farmer for Duolingo.

-### Information you will need.
+### Preperation (required)
 1. Duolingo Auth Token
-    - To get this information run the following code in your browser console:
+    - To get this information run the following code in your web browser console:
 ```
     document.cookie
         .split(';')